 Centres are not an NVC concept but I find they integrate very nicely with NbC.
 They were introduced to Western culture in the first part of the 20th century by G.I.Gurdjieff, but the information he shared was greatly expanded, clarified and deepened in the body of knowledge known as the “Michael Teachings“, collected from the 1970s until the present day by a number of channels.

 Psychedelic drugs provide a direct short-cut to the higher centres, for example MDMA (Ecstacy / Molly) for Higher Emotional Centre or cannabis for Higher Intellectual Centre (bearing in mind that the lines between the higher centres can be blurred).
-Just as on the modern day rave and dance scene, but with perhaps more wisdom and understanding than the average club DJ offers, many shamanic traditions use a combination of ritual, instinctive centre techniques and ‘plant medicines’ to access the alternate perceptions of the ‘spirit world’ which the higher centres offer.
+Just as on the modern day rave and dance scene, but with perhaps more wisdom and understanding than the average club DJ offers, many shamanic traditions use a combination of ritual, Instinctive Centre techniques and ‘plant medicines’ to access the alternate perceptions of the ‘spirit world’ which the higher centres also offer.

 None of the centres is ‘better’ than the others – a life without ever experiencing the higher centres would be rather dull and earth-bound, but a dreamer floating in the higher centres all the time would hardly be able to sustain his life, never mind hold down a job or take care of children; the point is to be able to access the totality of our being, which includes the experience of all seven centres, not to be stuck in any one corner.
 One connection with NVC is that each centre has its own set of needs, although we don’t always have the precise language to delineate these – we don’t even have good words for the higher centres themselves, as they are so outside our daily experience.
 However, painting with a broad brush we can see that the ‘survival’ needs like food, water, sleep and air belong to Instinctive Centre, while basic but not immediately essential needs such as rest, shelter, space and touch relate more to Physical Centre.
 Intellectual Centre would be where we approach more abstract needs such as clarity, knowledge, order, humour and respect.
 And needs like affection, appreciation, comfort, connection and belonging would be largely the province of Emotional Centre.